-UBS AG has incurred substantial costs in implementing a compliance and monitoring framework in connection with the Volcker Rule under the Dodd-Frank Act and has modified its business activities both inside and outside the US to conform to the Volcker Rule's activity limitations.
-US regulators have adopted amendments (the "2019 Final Rule") to their regulations implementing the Volcker Rule prohibitions on proprietary trading and limitations on covered fund activities.
-The amendments will become effective on 1 January 2020, with compli-ance voluntary from that date, and mandatory from 1 January 2021.
-UBS AG may incur additional costs in the short term to implement the changes to the operation of its Volcker compliance program required by the 2019 Final Rule.
+Previously, UBS AG has incurred substantial costs in implementing a compliance and monitoring framework in connection with the Volcker Rule under the Dodd-Frank Act and has modified its business activities both inside and outside the US to conform to the Volcker Rule's activity limitations.
+In 2019, US regulators have adopted amendments (the "2019 Final Rule") to their regulations implementing the Volcker Rule prohibitions on proprietary trading and limitations on covered fund activities.
+The amendments were effective as of 1 January 2020 and compliance is mandatory from 1 January 2021.
+UBS AG may incur additional costs in the short term to implement the changes to the operation of its Volcker compliance program, required by the 2019 Final Rule.
 However, these changes may reduce the long-term burden on UBS AG's operations.
 UBS AG may also become subject to other similar regulations substantively limiting the types of activities in which it may engage or the way it conducts its operations.